Move-Out Cleaning Checklist: Get Your Full Security Deposit Back

 | Slightly dirty grout | Mold damage from neglected cleaning |

 The key insight: While you are not responsible for normal wear, a dirty apartment is not "normal wear."
 Landlords can deduct cleaning costs if the unit is not returned in a reasonably clean condition.
-That is why a thorough move-out clean protects your deposit even when you have been a great tenant.

 Move-Out Cleaning Timeline